Will the US ban TikTok and what stocks would benefit?

 For now, a ByteDance or TikTok IPO looks very unlikely in this environment.

 Notably, any buyer that steps forward to take over the Chinese stakes in TikTok will need to be American.
-Notably, there were talks of a US company, including Oracle, coming in and acting as a ‘trusted technology provider’ to oversee US operations of TikTok when Trump was in charge but this idea swiftly collapsed.
-An array of other businesses, from Microsoft to Alphabet, have been speculated as potential suitors should US TikTok be put up for sale.
+An array of businesses, from Microsoft to Alphabet, have been speculated as potential suitors should US TikTok be put up for sale.

 What stocks would benefit from a TikTok ban?

 A TikTok ban would provide a huge boost to US tech companies.